 Jem’s peeling like crazy now.
 “It’s not him, and that fat

-smelly old creeper is going to throw you into the Hudson once
+smelly old creeper is going to throw you into the Hudson

 he dismembers you.
 Do you really want to be shark bait?”